yuuuuukih/news_timeline/README.md

    ```
 4. Run the `create_dataset.sh` script in the `bin/` directory to create the timeline-aware fake news dataset.

-Please note that this project is still under development and the structure and usage may change in the future.
+[!NOTE] This project is still under development and the structure and usage may change in the future.